talkjs/talkjs-examples/c#/blazor_talkjs/README.md

 To run this tutorial, you will need:

 - A [TalkJS account](https://talkjs.com/dashboard/login)
-- The [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/) with the `ASP.NET and Web Development workload` and .NET 8 runtime selected while intalling Visual Studio.
+- [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/) IDE with the `ASP.NET and Web Development workload` and .NET 8 runtime selected while intalling Visual Studio.

 ## How to run the tutorial